graphile/graphile.github.io/src/pages/postgraphile/relations.md

 documentation](https://www.postgresql.org/docs/10/static/ddl-constraints.html#DDL-CONSTRAINTS-FK).

 PostGraphile detects and exposes one-to-one, one-to-many and many-to-one relations automatically.
-Many-to-many relationships can be traversed via their join table, but we don't have shortcut relations for these yet.
+Many-to-many relationships can be handled with the [many-to-many relations plugin](https://github.com/graphile-contrib/pg-many-to-many).

 By default, relations are exposed as GraphQL fields using a camelCase combination of the target type and the source fields (inflectors: